RT-Thread/rt-thread/documentation/device/adc/adc.md

 ### Conversion Rate

-The conversation rate is the reciprocal of time taken for an ADC device to complete conversion from analog to digital signals.
+The conversion rate is the reciprocal of time taken for an ADC device to complete conversion from analog to digital signals.
 For example, an ADC device with a conversion rate of 1MHz means ADC conversion time is 1 microsecond.

 ## Access ADC Device